Tesla is on a roll. Are million-mile batteries and self-driving cars next?

 Lawrence Fossi

-There’s a religious aspect of Tesla… It’s a true cultural stock.”
+There’s a religious aspect of Tesla . . .
+It’s a true cultural stock.”

 Other reasons for heightened investor expectations have included aggressive marketing and incentives, ramped up battery research, increased demand in China, faster Model Y production, product fandom, and a long-term company vision that extends decades into the future, encompassing a solar and energy storage business that Musk believes will eventually outpace electric car sales.
 Musk has also expressed interest in licensing software and selling powertrains and batteries to accelerate sustainable energy.
 (Tesla previously supplied batteries to Mercedes and Toyota, but the deals fell apart due to disagreements over quality control.)